 ● Your employees may be able to travel to and from work, but only where the work they do absolutely cannot be done from home.

-● The government has instructed certain non-essential workplaces and venues to close.
-Find out which businesses and venues must close in Northern Ireland.
+● The government has instructed certain workplaces and venues to close.
+Find out about business closures and restrictions in Northern Ireland.

 ● You should discuss working arrangements with your employees.
 If possible, take steps to facilitate employees working from home, including providing suitable IT and equipment to enable remote working.

 ● If your employees cannot work from home, and your workplace is not required to close, then they can still travel to work, provided they are well and neither they nor any of their household is self-isolating.

 ● If you have employees in offices or onsite, you should ensure that they are able to follow Public Health Agency guidelines on social distancing.
 This includes, where possible, maintaining a two-metre distance from others and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).

 Employers should consider some simple steps to help protect the health and safety of staff.
 It is good practice for employers to: